-Size and Duration of Financing Rounds A separate set of predictions addresses the duration and capital raised in each financing round.
+Size and Duration of Financing Rounds and Projects A separate set of predictions addresses the duration and capital raised in each financing round.
 The real option of abandonment is most valuable when the uncertainty about ultimate success is high.
 As shown in Section 4, as the project advances and investors become more confident about ultimate success, they are willing to travel a longer distance $[k_l, k{l+1})$ in a single financing round l.
-Thus, the model leads to the prediction that the size or the volume of the investment rounds is increasing from one round to the next.
+Moreover, our model predicts that the capital raised in a round is a decreasing function of the failure rate $\lambda$ , and an increasing function of the expected final value Y and the transaction costs of an additional round, 1 - p.
+At the same time, the investment flow increases in Y and decreases in $\lambda$ .
+Therefore, the model predicts that the investment size increases in Y and decreases in $\lambda$ .
+At the same time, the impact on round duration is ambiguous.
 If the investment flow were constant, then the round duration would also be increasing.
 However, as Proposition 5 shows, the optimal funding flow/intensity also increases from one round to the next.
 Therefore, the overall impact on round durations is ambiguous, and they could increase as well as decrease as the project advances.
+Thus, the model leads to the following prediction: